augustine0890/android-app/android10_kotlin_dev/README.md

 # The Complete Android 10 & Kotlin Development

 ### What you will learn
-- The object-oriented programming language Kotlin,variables, data types, functions, classes,inheritance.
+- The object-oriented programming language Kotlin, variables, data types, functions, classes, inheritance.

 - Control flows (if/else, when, for/while/do-while loops) .